RedHatInsights/insights-upload/README.md

 ## Running with Tests

-Any new features added to the application should be accompanied by a Unittest in `./tests`
+Any new features added to the application should be accompanied by a Unittest/Pytest in `./tests`

 To test the app, activate the virtualenv and then run pytest and flake8.

     source bin/activate
     pytest
     flake8

+There is several ways to generate the coverage report, but the commonly ways are:

+    1. pytest --cov=.
+    2. pytest --cov=. --cov-report html

+**NOTE**: you will find the HTML report at `./htmlcov`

 For information on Tornado testing, see [the documentation](http://www.tornadoweb.org/en/stable/_modules/tornado/testing.html)